LinuxForHealth/py-service-wrapper/README.md

   - The `entrypoint` which is the name of the function in the `project.module` which needs to be exposed.
   - A `path` which is the url at which the endpoint will be exposed.
 This path can also contain any path parameters that will be passed to the exposed function.
   - Optionally `methods` as a list of HTTP methods to expose for the endpoint (defaults to GET)
+  - Optionally `headers` as a list of parameters of the entrypoint that need to be treated as HTTP header values.
+Any underscores in the parameter name will be converted to dashes when looking for HTTP headers, so `name_in_header` will be passed the value of the header `name-in-header`

 ## Build a wrapper container for a project
 To use the builder docker image to create a wrapper image for a python project the following command can be executed from that projects root: